Registration for the 2021 Workshop begins January 2021.

-Selected middle level and high school science, FACS and health educators will have an opportunity to be involved in a multidimensional professional development program that includes learning how to teach the Science and Our Food Supply curriculum in their own classroom; and how to provide training sessions about this program to professional colleagues in their region.
-Specific activities take place during an intensive training session in Washington, DC that begins on Sunday, July 15, and ends late Saturday afternoon, July 21.
-Participants leave Washington, DC, on Sunday, July 22.
+Selected middle level and high school science, FCS and health educators will have an opportunity to be involved in a multidimensional professional development program that includes learning how to utlize the Science and Our Food Supply curriculum in a variety of classroom settings, and providing training sessions about this program to professional colleagues in their region.
+Specific activities take place during an intensive training session in Washington, DC that begins on Sunday, July 21, and ends late Saturday afternoon, July 27.
+Participants leave Washington, DC, on Sunday, July 28.

-The week-long program includes an overview of the farm to table process, food safety and nutrition expert presentations, and more education resources.
+The week-long program includes an overview of the farm-to-table process, food safety and nutrition expert presentations, and more education resources.
 Participants learn how to conduct the Science and Our Food Supply lab experiments from college instructors.
 They also visit agricultural facilities and FDA labs.

 When teachers return to their schools in the fall, they are expected to teach segments of the food safety and nutrition curriculum in their classrooms.
 Each teacher receives a materials stipend for classroom/lab supplies to facilitate their instruction of this curriculum.
 An honorarium is provided to summer program graduates once they have taught the program to their professional colleagues in the spring and submitted a comprehensive final report.

 The FDA/NSTA Professional Development Program in Food Science is supported by the Food and Drug Administration and implemented by Graduate School USA.

 The FDA/NSTA Professional Development Program in Food Science includes:

 This is a one-week training program for middle-level and high school science, FCS and health educators.
 Air travel, lodging and meal expenses will be provided.
 The agenda includes: